• Home

 • Having a High Priest.

-The Holiest referred to in verse 19 is that inner room behind the veil.
-The Holy of Holies was the inner sanctum of the Temple where the High priest was allowed to enter only once a year.
-It was absolutely unheard of for Joe average to enter in to the Holiest.
-For the Jew it was just absurd and unheard of.
+“The Holiest” in verse 19 is that inner room behind the veil.
+The Holy of Holies was the Temple's inner sanctum, which the High priest could only enter once a year.
+It was unheard of for Joe average to enter into the Holiest.
+For the Jew, it was just absurd and unheard of.
 To enter in was to invite death.
-Who could possibly walk into the presence of God?
-As far as gentiles were concerned, they weren't even allowed past the court of the gentiles.
+Who could walk into the presence of God?
+As far as Gentiles were concerned, they weren't even allowed past the court of the Gentiles.
 This is where the non-Jews and women gathered.
 And in these days, it was against Roman law for a Jew to even get near the temple.

 1. Draw near to God "with a true heart."
 With:

-• Hearts sprinkled
+1. Hearts sprinkled

-• Bodies washed
+2. Bodies washed

 1. Hold Fast the confession of our hope without wavering.

 There is strength in numbers.
 Discouragement can come to any of us at any time.
 Our faith is a personal thing.
 Our relationship with the Lord is personal.
 The Holy Spirit is changing us on a personal level.
 He is equipping us and calling us to good works.
-Those things are important.
-But, know this, no man stands alone for long.
+Those things are essential.
+But, know this: no man stands alone for long.
 Any person separating themselves from the flock becomes a target for the wolves.
-While our faith and walk is personal and we are all at different levels of maturity and sanctification, we are all on the road together.
+While our faith and walk are personal and all at different levels of maturity and sanctification, we are all on the road together.
 We run alongside each other.
 When one is injured, we carry them along.
 When one is discouraged, we offer encouragement.
 We urge them along until they are better.
 You get the feeling this was missing from the lives of these Hebrews.

 This stirs up the love and good works among us.
-And it needs to as the end of verse 25 says, so much more as you see the Day approaching.
+And it needs to, as the end of verse 25 says, so much more as you see the day approaching.
 As the day of the second coming draws near, this assembly of the saints becomes more important.
 The church will be a haven for those seeking Him in a dark world that is hostile to the believer.

 Hebrews 10:26-27

-This willful sin is the rejection of the gift of grace.
 If you receive the knowledge of the truth and reject it, there is no sacrifice for sin.
-Jesus is The Way, if He is rejected there is no other option.
-To reject the gift of grace is to expose yourself to the expectation of standing alone before a God that is angry over sin on judgment day.
+Jesus is The Way; if He is rejected, there is no other option.
+To reject the gift of grace is to expose yourself to the expectation of standing alone before a God who is angry over sin on judgment day.

-Here is what happened to those rejecting Moses law.
+Here is what happened to those rejecting Moses' law.
 This is Deuternomoy 17.

-2 "If there is found among you, within any of your gates which the LORD your God gives you, a man or a woman who has been wicked in the sight of the LORD your God, in transgressing His covenant, 3 who has gone and served other gods and worshiped them, either the sun or moon or any of the host of heaven, which I have not commanded, 4 and it is told you, and you hear of it, then you shall inquire diligently.
+“If there is found among you, within any of your gates which the LORD your God gives you, a man or a woman who has been wicked in the sight of the LORD your God, in transgressing His covenant, 3 who has gone and served other gods and worshiped them, either the sun or moon or any of the host of heaven, which I have not commanded, 4 and it is told you, and you hear of it, then you shall inquire diligently.
 And if it is indeed true and certain that such an abomination has been committed in Israel, 5 then you shall bring out to your gates that man or woman who has committed that wicked thing, and shall stone to death that man or woman with stones.
 6 Whoever is deserving of death shall be put to death on the testimony of two or three witnesses; he shall not be put to death on the testimony of one witness.
 7 The hands of the witnesses shall be the first against him to put him to death, and afterward the hands of all the people.
 So you shall put away the evil from among you.

 To reject Jesus Christ is to expose yourself fully to the wrath of God that is stored up for you.
 It would be like walking into the Holy of Holies without the blood of Christ.
-God said, "Vengeance is Mine, I will repay, The LORD will judge His people" (Deut 32:35-36).
-It is clearly a dreadful thing to fall into the hands of the living God.
+God said, “Vengeance is Mine, I will repay, The LORD will judge His people” (Deut 32:35-36).
+It is a dreadful thing to fall into the hands of the living God.

 Hebrews 10:32-34